Installing ARTIQ¶

 To rollback to the previous version, respectively use $ nix profile rollback

-or restore the backed-up version of the flake.lock
+or restore the backed-up versions of the flake.lock

 Upgrading with MSYS2¶